Merge x AI: Demo Day — watch product demos, see how top teams build with Merge, and preview what’s coming soon.

 • Merge’s Information Security Policy outlines roles and responsibilities for personnel with responsibility for the security, availability, and confidentiality of the Product and Service.

-• The Chief Technology Officer is responsible for the design, implementation, and management of the organization’s security policies, which are reviewed at least annually.
+• The Head of Security is responsible for the design, implementation, and management of the organization’s security policies, which are reviewed at least annually.
 Annual review includes assessment of internal controls used in the achievement of Merge’s Service commitments and system requirements.
 Following review, any deficiencies are resolved in accordance with the Risk Assessment and Management Program.

-• The Chief Technology Officer also performs an annual formal risk assessment, which includes the identification of relevant internal and external threats related to security, availability, confidentiality, and fraud, and an analysis of risks associated with those threats.
-The CTO maintains a risk register, which records the risk mitigation strategies for identified risks, and the development or modification of controls consistent with the risk mitigation strategy.
+• The Security team also performs an annual formal risk assessment, which includes the identification of relevant internal and external threats related to security, availability, confidentiality, and fraud, and an analysis of risks associated with those threats.
+The Security team maintains a risk register, which records the risk mitigation strategies for identified risks, and the development or modification of controls consistent with the risk mitigation strategy.

 • The Security team is responsible for identifying and tracking incidents and creating a ‘lessons learned’ document and sharing it with the engineering team.
 The Engineering team is responsible for Software development and deployment.